 Do not breastfeed alone or sleep with your infant alone if you are drowsy after taking a medication.
 Be sure to have an adult supervise you and your infant during feedings or sleep.
 Practice safe sleep!
 Always place your baby on his or her back to sleep and follow these other guidelines for safer baby sleep:

 Our lactation team is here to help!
-If you have any questions regarding breastfeeding and anesthesia prior to or after your procedure, please call: (713) 704-2356 to speak with a lactation nurse.
+If you have any questions regarding breastfeeding and anesthesia prior to or after your procedure, please contact your local lactation nurse.